ads303/DeepEXPOKE/README.md

 # Introduction
 The exposome refers to the totality of environmental, behavioral, and lifestyle exposures an individual experiences throughout one’s lifetime.
 Due to the modifiability of exposures, identifying the risk exposures on a disease is crucial for effective intervention and prevention of the disease.
 However, traditional analytical methods struggle to capture the complexities of exposome data: nonlinear effects, correlated exposures, and potential interplay with genetic effects.
 To address these challenges and accurately estimate exposure effects on complex diseases, we developed DeepEXPOKE, a deep learning framework integrating two types of knockoff features: statistical knockoffs (statKO) and polygenic risk score as knockoffs (PRSKO).
 DeepEXPOKE-statKO controls exposure correlation and DeepEXPOKE-PRSKO isolates genetic effects, while both can capture nonlinear effects.
+DeepEXPOKE is meant for UK BioBank data as of now, and will be adapted for additional data types and PRS scoring methods accordingly.
+Users are asssumed to already have their feature data and chromosome .bed/.bim/.fam files already downloaded to their cluster/local machines.
 ####

 # 1) Install and test the DAG-DeepVASE package